allengustrowsky/RombergIntegration/README.md

     }
 }
 ```
 Note: the algorithm will run faster if `print_table` is set to `false`.
-Also, the table gets jumbled if `num_iterations` is set above ~6, depending on your screen size.
+Also, the table works best for low iteration counts and will get jumbled if `num_iterations` is set above ~6, depending on your screen size.

 You could also change what function you want to integrate by modifying the `integrand` function.
 For example, to make it the linear function 3x+2, it would look like
 ```